Skins are quite free-format (unlike the fixed-format skins of Winamp/XMMS, for example), so it is up to you to create something great.

 The main window is where you can control MPlayer.
 The playbar shows up in fullscreen mode when moving the mouse to the bottom of the screen.
 The background of the windows is an image.
 Various items can (and must) be placed in the window: buttons, potmeters (sliders) and labels.
 For every item, you must specify its position and size.

-A button has three states (pressed, released, disabled), thus its image must be divided into three parts vertically.
+A button has three states (pressed, released, disabled), thus its image must be divided into three parts placed below each other.
 See the button item for details.

 Labels are a bit special: The characters needed to draw them are taken from an image file, and the characters in the image are described by a font description file.
 The latter is a plain text file which specifies the x,y position and size of each character in the image (the image file and its font description file form a font together).
 See dlabel and slabel for details.